Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 • BrainBots Cards (we’ve opted out of some of these or had family conversations about certain topics.
 The “Christian Yoto Content” FB group has detailed reviews of each card from each series).

-• Disney Classics / Pixar - I like that these are like the Disney movies without the adult humor: Mulan, Sleeping Beauty, Cinderella, 101 Dalmations, Aladdin, Beauty and the Beast, Snow White, The Lion King, Monster’s Ink, UP, Finding Nemo
+• Disney Classics / Pixar - I like that these are like the Disney movies without the adult humor: Mulan, Sleeping Beauty, Cinderella, 101 Dalmations, Aladdin, Beauty and the Beast, Snow White, Frozen, The Lion King, Monster’s Ink, UP, Finding Nemo, Monster’s Inc.

 • Shorter cards have been a favorite of my 4 year old: A Sick Day for Amos McGee, Clifford, Daniel Tiger, Little Stories for Little Lions, The Little Engine, Miss Rumphius, Rudolph, Strega Nona, etc.